neil7057/all-about-autism/README.md

 - There are no known errors.

 ### Future Releases
--   Ideas for future development include:
+-   Ideas for future development could include:
+    -   Add sound to quiz page for correct/incorrect answers.
+    -   Add video content
+    -   Enable option to choose number of questions or difficulty level
+    -   Quiz scoreboard/ranking
+    -   Updated/extended question bank

 ## Deployment